garden-io/garden/examples/local-mode/README.md

 # Local mode

-A very basic demo project for Garden [local mode](../../docs/guides/running-service-in-local-mode.md).
+A very basic demo project for Garden [local mode](../../docs/guides/running-service-in-local-mode.md) for `container` module type.

 This project is based on the [demo-project](../demo-project).
 The only difference is that this one has 2 backend services.
 Each backend service (or both) can be started in the _local mode_.

-There are 2 local service implementations for each backend:
+There are 2 local service implementations available for each backend:

 1. [backend-local-1](./backend-local-1)
 2. [backend-local-2](./backend-local-2)

-To build and run local backend locate to its directory and run the following commands:
+To build the local backend services, locate to each service's directory and run the following commands:

 ```shell
 # optional command to re-generate `main.mod` file